p10rahulm/your-static-website/content/courses/course5.md

 +++
 title = "Panch Garden"
 date = 2018-06-08T19:44:35+05:30
-faculty = "yourName and Goody Two Shoes"
+faculty = "yourName and anotherName"

 short_intro = "An in-depth look at management with a specific view on Marketing"